Is There a Dimmer Outlook Ahead for Flex Ltd. (FLEX)?

-Flex Ltd. (NASDAQ:FLEX) went up by 0.89% from its latest closing price compared to the recent 1-year high of $19.54.
+Flex Ltd. (NASDAQ:FLEX) went up by 5.10% from its latest closing price compared to the recent 1-year high of $19.54.
+The company’s stock price has collected 6.46% of gains in the last five trading sessions.
 Barron’s reported on 08/17/22 that These Stock Picks Will Benefit From More U.S. Jobs, Investments

 Is It Worth Investing in Flex Ltd. (NASDAQ :FLEX) Right Now?